jezzsantos/saastack/docs/design-principles/0110-back-end-for-front-end.md

 * A BEFFE is a dedicated boundary to a specific type of client application.
 Typically, a web application.
 Its purpose is to serve assets and data to a web application just the way the web application likes it, and to abstract the visual interface from the machine interface of the Backend APIs.
 * A BEFFE should remain stateless
 * A BEFFE can offer caching of responses to make the UI more responsive and typically aggregates data from various backend sources (e.g., different APIs).
 * A BEFFE is a necessary strategy when the same development team designs both the Frontend and the Backend of a system simultaneously.
 Without this, it is easy for the team to forget that both HTTP interfaces (HTML for Frontend and JSON for Backend) are designed for two quite different [human] audiences.
 A Frontend is a visual [human] interface designed for the end-users of the product, focused on performing familiar tasks easily.
 The Backend is a machine interface designed around business processes for [human] developers who then integrate other systems with the API of the product (regardless of what subsequent interface they are building and for whom).
-Thus these two interfaces are necessarily designed quite differently.
+Thus, these two interfaces are necessarily designed quite differently.
 Without a BEFFE, a team is likely to fall back to creating RPC/CRUD-like APIs, which does not achieve much more than making an API directly to their database.
 Then that simplification leads them to distribute core logic between various layers of the overall system (if they have any bounded layers at all), and that lack of structure and lack of encapsulation creates a big-ball-of-mud which slows them down in later stages, as the product onboards more [incidental complexity](https://en.wikipedia.org/wiki/No_Silver_Bullet).
 * A BEFFE typically provides a secure way to maintain stateful (but not sticky) user sessions.
-Typically using [HTTPOnly, Secure] cookies to avoid the need for clients to store any secrets or tokens in the browser (which is always to be avoided since XSS vulnerabilities are ever-present).
+Typically, using [HTTPOnly, Secure] cookies to avoid the need for clients to store any secrets or tokens in the browser (which is always to be avoided since XSS vulnerabilities are ever-present).
 The BEFFE can then store and forward tokens created by Backends when calls are forwarded from BEFFE to Backend APIs.
 This avoids the tendency that many developers have to project cookies or sessions (or other legacy web application authentication mechanisms) onto their Backend API, which makes them far harder for machine integration.
 * A BEFFE may provide its own API tailored to the JS app, or it may provide a reverse proxy to forward requests on to other Backend APIs.

 ## Implementation